 Medical writers play crucial roles in bridging these gaps, since their expertise lies in their ability to effectively communicate a high volume of dense technical information to both medical professionals and the general public — making it critical that employers fill this position effectively and quickly.

 How can you strengthen your recruitment process to ensure you attract the best medical writers out there?
 Follow this checklist to ensure a top-notch hire:1. ensure your hiring process is efficient 2. know what a competitive salary is for medical writers 3. determine the must-have skills candidates need 4. write an appealing and effective job description 5. understand industry- and position-specific hiring trends 6. identify the best recruiting methods for sourcing talent

 Ready to jump in and learn more?
 Let's get started.

 1. speed up your hiring process

 Medical writers are a necessity for any biopharmaceutical company looking to submit new products to the Food and Drug Administration (FDA) for approval.
-So having skilled medical writers on hand — professionals who understand both the drugs and devices themselves, as well as comprehensive knowledge of the end-to-end approval process — can be the difference between success and failure.
+So having skilled medical writers on hand — professionals who understand both the drugs and devices themselves, and maintain comprehensive knowledge of the end-to-end approval process — can be the difference between success and failure.
 You can jeopardize your company's ability to bring new products to market if you don't have this position adequately filled, so you don't want to lose top candidates to competitors with a swifter hiring speed.

 And while you don't want to be hasty when recruiting for such a vital role, you do want to maximize efficiency.
 Take a look at this diagram to determine where you can make your hiring process more time-effective.